rjhoppe/astro-portfolio/src/content/blog/04-intro-to-cpap-therapy/index.md

 ---
-title: "5 Things to Focus On As You Start CPAP Therapy"
+title: "5 Tips for Starting CPAP Therapy"
-description: ""
+description: "A comprehensive guide to starting CPAP therapy"
 date: "9/1/2025"
 ---
 # Table of Contents